 In keeping with the theme of consistency, it is important that you find a consistent scripture reading plan.
-You don’t want to spend time every day trying to find a passage to read, and you want your Bible intake to be robust and orderly – robust in that you want to be reading through the whole Bible and orderly in that you want to at least have a plan on how much scripture you intend to read.
-Of course, the Lord could redirect your plans and you could end up spending the entire time meditating on one verse.
+Don’t spend time every day trying to find a passage to read.
+Instead, make your Bible intake robust by reading through the whole Bible.
+And make your Bible intake orderly by having a plan on how much scripture you intend to read.
+The Lord could redirect your plans, and you could end up spending the entire time meditating on one verse.
 However, we all do well to have a plan.
 Pre-written devotionals are another great resource that many Christians prefer.
-The key to success with pre-written devotionals is to make sure that you find a devotional that is full of the scriptures.
+The key to success with pre-written devotionals is to make sure that you find a devotional full of the scriptures.

 4. Use a Plan for your Prayer

 One of the things that we often talk about at Christ Covenant is praying through scripture.
 This one simple tool can make your prayer life come alive.
 It can take a person who struggles to pray for more than a minute or two and make them a person who enjoys extended periods of God-centered prayer.
 Christians have also followed a basic fourfold approach to prayer for centuries that includes: Praise, Thanksgiving, Confession, and Supplication.

 Praise is the act of meditating on the goodness and glory of God and expressing gladness to Him.

 Thanksgiving is the act of thanking God for the particular goodness that he has shown you in your life.

 Confession is the act of confessing particular sins before the Lord as you repent of those sins.

 Supplication is the act of asking the Lord for his blessing, care, and guidance.

 Combining the Praise, Thanksgiving, Confession, and Supplication method with praying through scripture is a great way to energize and bring consistency to your prayer life.